marclove/handbook/about-gaslight.md

 We do that by teaching workshops in person and online, by blogging and podcasting and by participating and hosting user groups.

+## Balance between the three

+Learning, building, and sharing each have value.
+However, they are of limited value in isolation.
+Spending a week learning about the newest technologies or agile theory is really only valuable if it is applied when building something, or when shared with others.
+If all time is spent building solutions for clients, our skills may became stagnated.
+If we don't have knowledge or haven't built something of value, we will have nothing to share.
+In short, every action we participate in will likely include some level of learning, building, and sharing.
+If a proposed action doesn't involve most or all of these three, it probably isn't something that we should do, or spend much time on.